PLUGS

 Drawing - CD955.

-Plug No. 902 9 way plug used on the Keyboard, Baudot Mark 5.
+Plug No. 902 9-way plug used on the Keyboard, Baudot Mark 5.

 Connects to a Jack No. 25.

-Plug No. 1202 12 way, used with the Jack No. 30.
+Plug No. 1202 12-way, with one way pins, used with Jacks No. 30.

-Used on the Mechanism No. 13 which was fitted in a Coin-collecting No. 13 or Box, Cash No. 5.
+Used on the Mechanism No. 13 which was fitted in a Box, Coin-collecting No. 13 or Box, Cash No. 5.

 Plug No. 1203

-12 way, stainless steel springs with ebonite separators enclosed in a metal casing.
+12-way, stainless steel springs with ebonite separators enclosed in a metal casing.

 Size - 79mm x 34mm x 28mm.